Career path

 - Graduate Route considerations

-- UK BVetMed / BVMS / BVSc graduates use the 2-year Graduate Route to complete the RCVS PDP and start as an Associate Vet, then switch to Skilled Worker visa.
+- UK BVetMed / BVMS / BVSc graduates use the Graduate Route to complete the RCVS PDP and start as an Associate Vet, then switch to Skilled Worker visa.

 - English-language requirements